ohliumliu/connectingdots/learning/dimensionality_reduction.md

   * PCA can help visualize the data.
   * Don't use PCA to address overfitting.
 It throws away variance.
 Use regularization. __This is debatable I think.__
   * Don't use PCA at first trial.
 Use it when have to.
+ * A summary of methods
+  * Linear methods: it fails when linear regression fails -- error is not normally distributed.
+   * PCA
+   * SVD
+   * MDS: Multi-dimensional scaling.
+  * Nonlinear methods:
+   * IsoMap
+   * Local linearly embedding